lichenbiostat/lichen-lab.github.io/pages/software.md

 * <a name="circMeta"></a>[circMeta](https://github.com/lichen-lab/circMeta)
 :an R package for genomic feature annotation and differential expression analysis of circular RNAs

+* <a name="tfLDA"></a>[tfLDA](https://github.com/lichen-lab/tfLDA)
+:an R package for applying state-of-the-art topic models to multiple ChIP-Seq datasets to decipher the combinatorial binding events of multiple TFs

 ---

 ### Database